-Current PH FSS participants will continue to participate in HC's FSS program, and HC will be allowed to use any PH FSS funds granted previously or pursuant to the current fiscal year (FY) PH FSS notice of funding availability (NOFA) to serve those FSS participants who live in units converted to RAD and who will as a result be moving to the HCV FSS program.
+Current public housing FSS participants must be allowed to continue to participate in HC's FSS program for the duration of the grant's period of performance, and HC will be allowed to use any PH FSS funds granted previously or pursuant to the current fiscal year (FY) PH FSS notice of funding opportunity (NOFO) to serve those FSS participants who live in units converted to RAD and who will as a result be moving to the HCV FSS program.
 HC will convert the PH FSS program participants at the covered project to their HCV FSS program.
+No special provisions are required to continue serving FSS participants that live in public housing units converting to PBV through RAD.